 PED 451 Research in Health and Exercise Science (3) F. Original research in areas related to Health or Exercise Science.
 Students will be guided in the development of research ideas and problem statements, literature reviews, testing methodology, data collection, and interpretation of results.
-Prerequisites: Junior or Senior standing; PED 303, PED 304, and PED 393 with a C or better in each course.
+Prerequisites: Junior or senior standing; a grade of C or better in PED303, PED304, and PED393.